Bathroom Problems: Renovate or Not?

 - Wear and Tear

 - We’ve all seen the ugly, overused, outdated bathroom.
 Most of us have one or two in our own houses.
 Maybe you’ve got a hallway bathroom shared between three kids or you’ve always got guests over in your basement.
 You can just tell when a bathroom needs a little more TLC than a deep cleaning will ever provide.
 Older houses are victim to the pink, blue and yellow themed bathrooms, or the classic plastic shower/tub two-in-one enclosures.
 Grout starts peeling and discoloring, mold and mildew pop up everywhere, shower doors fall off their hinges, vanities get old and discolored, the exhaust sounds like a helicopter takeoff(if it still works at all), and the lighting is dark and gloomy.
 If you’re looking around your bathroom and facing these problems, it’s time to let go of the past and invest in your happiness.

 When your bathrooms has too many frustrations to count, your quality of life decreases greatly.
 How can you expect to feel clean and ready to attack your day or get your kids bathed and ready for bed in a space that is screaming for a renovation?
 A properly remodeled bathroom is so clean and functional, you’ll find yourself waking up a few minutes early to spend a little extra time in your new space or happily offering your powder room to guests as they come and go.
-If you’ve been longing for a new bathroom, consider setting up a consultation (make this hyperlink to MCG schedule a consultation page) with a professional contractor to explore your options and figure out a realistic budget.
+If you’ve been longing for a new bathroom, consider setting up a consultation with a professional contractor to explore your options and figure out a realistic budget.
 Unlike a kitchen, 5×8’ bathroom renovations only take a few days to plan and can be completed in as little as seven days by an experienced team.
 Your dream bathroom is closer than you think!